 18.06.18 London Café Oto Dalston 19.30

-07.06.17 Hamburg organised their own student project about Partch, before our concert.
+07.06.17 Hamburg student project organised by the festival in connection with Partch.
 The kids had made their own instruments and played a self made composition.

 19.10.17 University of Amsterdam, Scordatura Studio workshop + mini concert for Musicology Students in collaboration with Maarten Beirens

-23.10.17 The Hague Royal Conservatory, Kees van Baaren zaal: Start of the Partch Composers Project in collaboration with the Conservatory.
-First meeting with the students – free concert for the composition class of Martijn Padding and Peter Adriaansz, as well as other students.
-With lecture by Huib Ramaer and Samuel Vriezen
+23.10.17 The Hague Royal Conservatory: Start of the Partch Composers Project.
+We met with the students of the composition class led by Martijn Padding and Peter Adriaansz and played a public concert, with lecture by Huib Ramaer and Samuel Vriezen.

 10.11.17 Amsterdam Scordatura Studio Young composers of The Hague Royal Conservatory and their coach Peter Adriaansz visit the instruments.
-The composers write their pieces in the coming months
+The composers will write their pieces in the coming months.

 22.11.17 Amsterdam De Roode Bioscoop demonstration of the Partch tuning for Cor Bakker and friends

 08 and 09.03.18 Amsterdam Scordatura Studio: The composers of The Hague come to present and discuss their pieces

 10.03.18 Marimba Weekend Amsterdam, Workshop by Aart Strootman, the maker of the newly built Diamond Marimba, interviewed by Huib Ramaer.
 With the very first live performance on the instrument.